KUL-recon-lab/course_nucmed_tech/latex/02_radionuclides.md

 where {math}`r` is the expection of the number of measured photons.
 Hence, if we measure the amount of radioactivity with particle detectors, the SNR becomes larger if we measure longer.

-The only assumption made in the derivation in appendix [??](#app:poisson) was that the probability of an event was constant in time.
+The only assumption made in the derivation in appendix [](#app:poisson) was that the probability of an event was constant in time.
 It follows that “thinning” a Poisson process results in a new Poisson process.
 With thinning, we mean that we randomly accept or reject events, using a fixed acceptance probability.
 If we expect {math}`N` photons, and we randomly accept with a probability {math}`f`, then the expected number of accepted photons is {math}`fN`.
 Since the probability of surviving the whole procedure (original process followed by selection) has a fixed probability, the resulting process is still Poisson.